 Let us understand the common signs of mottled skin and how you can identify it.

 What Are The Symptoms Of Mottled Skin?

-The most common symptom of mottled skin is the appearance of purple and red patches on the skin.
-A closer inspection may reveal a network of lacy-looking patches appearing on your skin.
+The most common symptom of mottled skin is purple or red patch or dappled appearance on the skin.
+A closer inspection may reveal a network of lacy-looking patches leading to an uneven, discolored skin tone.
 Other signs include pain in the lymph nodes or development of ulcers related to mottled skin.
 However, these symptoms are only based on anecdotal evidence.

 We will look into the causes of mottled skin in the next section.

 What Are The Causes For Mottling Of Skin?

 Mottled skin can be caused due to many factors.
 However, poor blood circulation and blood vessel spasms are the leading causes (1).
 Poor blood circulation can be a result of high cholesterol and high blood pressure levels.
 Smoking also may narrow blood vessels and restrict the normal flow (3).

 Other causes of mottled skin include: